 Also, I appreciate bottle shop staffers who don’t talk down to me because I’m a woman, which unfortunately does happen on occasion.

 The new kid on the block is more bar than bottle shop, but the alluring vintage coolers and an extensive list of bottles makes it a to-go North Portland shopping spot.
 The bar is cozy and is decorated with ironic Midwest kitsch, including bottle cap tables and vintage PBR signs.
-If you pass up what’s on tap, choose a bottle and drink it onsite (also an excuse to munch on their tasty pickled vegetables).
+If you pass up what’s on tap, choose a bottle and drink it on site (also an excuse to munch on their tasty pickled vegetables).
 The Oregon and California dominated domestic list includes a nice geographical range, including some appropriate Wisconsin bottles.
 International imports are Belgian heavy, with some standard lambics and a few rarer bottles.
 The list offers something for everyone, but don’t plan on receiving too much advice from the staff—service can be slow and/or distracted.
-The printed bottle list closely resembles what’s in the cases, but do some window shopping; seasonal bottles frequently never make it onto the menu.
+The printed bottle list closely resembles what’s in the cases, but do some window shopping; seasonal bottles frequently never make it to the menu.
+Over 250 bottles are available.

 Located behind Fresh Pot, this Mississippi Avenue bottle shop is a one-man show.
 Owner Mike White camps at a counter facing his two coolers, which hold about 350 bottles of craft beers, mostly American six-packs (he refuses to carry anything from Budweiser or Coors, but does offer the requisite PBR) and 22-ouncers, and limited German and Belgian bottles.
 There’s a notable stock of canned craft beers.
 The store has a not-messing-around vibe, with minimal decor, a TV hanging from the ceiling and no seating or fussy displays.
 It’s refreshing, especially if you ask White for a recommendation.
 He’s friendly, knows beer, the neighborhood regulars, and is accustomed to making recommendations for non-beer geeks.

 The west side’s answer to a serious lack of bottle shops.
 This hulking, chilly, non-local, non-organic grocery store in Multnomah Village houses somewhere between 800 and 1200 bottled beers in the back of the store.
 That’s a lot of beer—the sight is awe-inspiring.
 The customers usually seem excited to be there, despite empty boxes on the floor, puddles of water by the cooler and static/classic rock blaring.
-Walking down an aisle of imported beer from Japan, Norway and Denmark, stuff you won’t find anywhere else in Portland on such a large scale, and end up at a case of Totino’s frozen pizzas.
+Walking down an aisle of imported beer from Japan, Norway and Denmark, stuff you won’t find anywhere else in Portland on such a large-scale, and end up at a case of Totino’s frozen pizzas.
 The staff can be excited to talk about beer once you convince them you can hold up your end of the conversation, and their recommendations shelf is worth perusing.
 Otherwise the rows can be daunting.
+You’ll also find over 400 wines available.
+Regular wine and beer tastings.
+See the website for details.

-[ Lucy Burningham (www.lucyburningham.com) writes for a variety of publications.
-Her stories about beer have appeared in The New York Times, MIX magazine, Beer Northwest and Northwest Palate]
+Lucy Burningham writes for a variety of publications.
+Her stories about beer have appeared in The New York Times, MIX magazine, Beer Northwest and Northwest Palate.